wp-plugins/youtube-channel/readme.txt

 Also, even when hidding logo works for your video, on hover or when video is paused in upper right corner will be displayed YouTube link/logo.
 [Read more here](https://developers.google.com/youtube/player_parameters#modestbranding)

 == Changelog ==

+= 2.4.2.1 (2015-04-24) =
+* Fix: devicesupport workaround strip 1st video from playlist and favourites and apply only for channel

 = 2.4.2 (2015-04-22) =
 * Fix: Broken layout introduced by missing responsive for embedded playlist, iframe and iframe2
 * Fix: Replace amp's with HTML entity in thumbnail link